-When someone “pays” with their email address, they have made a small committment, thereby opening the door to a larger one.
+When someone “pays” with their email address, they have made a small commitment, thereby opening the door to a larger one.
 The best place to take advantage of that open door is on your thank you page.

 Here is an example of a tripwire that you could include on your thank you page: